 This episode is a little late because I got caught up in creating the music for this slideshow.
 I got tired of fighting copyright claims for music that I have paid a license fee for, first with YouTube and now also on Vimeo, so I’m trying to create my own music when possible, but it’s time-consuming, and this one ran away with me for a few extra days.

 Anyway, it’s ready now, in glorious 4K video, so grab a coffee, kick up your feet, and have a watch when you have 8 minutes to spare.
 The music still isn’t perfect, but it’ll have to do for now, as I’m out of time to work on it anymore.
 Don’t forget to click that little full-screen button either (the four little arrows pointing outwards, between HD and Vimeo below) to enjoy this in full resolution.

 To build the slideshow I used Boinx Software’s FotoMagico 5 Pro, which has just been updated to version 5 and now fully supports 4K video, and I think this is probably the most stable new release of FotoMagico that I’ve used so far, so it was an absolute pleasure to work with.
 You can buy FotoMagico from the Boinx Software web site or the Apple App Store.

 I’ll do a video on using FotoMagico 5 Pro either next week or shortly after, so stay tuned for that if you are interested.
 For now, I hope you enjoy the slideshow.

-If you enjoy the photography and see yourself shooting in Namibia, I’m running a 17 day tour and workshop in Namibia in June 2017, and there are a few places left if you’d like to join us.
-Visit http://mbp.ac/namibia for details and to book your place.
+If you enjoy the photography and see yourself shooting in Namibia, I’m running a 17-day tour and workshop in Namibia in June 2017, and there are a few places left if you’d like to join us.
+Visit https://mbp.ac/namibia for details and to book your place.

 Subscribe in iTunes for Enhanced Podcasts delivered automatically to your computer.